AnyLog-co/documentation/enthernetip.md

 | `target`   | The variables in the 'blockchain insert commands'.
 This option is used with 'format = policy' to generate 'blockchain insert' commands |
 | `schema`   | A boolean value.
 If set to True, output includes, for each tag, the table's schema. |

-A boolean value.
-If set to True, output includes, for each tag, the table's schema.

 Examples: